mmicire/nyt2png/README.md

 ```
 On your laptop, open your browser to http://YOUR_SERVER_ADDRESS:8081

-See notes below if you are having problems connecting to the visionect server.
+See notes below if you are having problems connecting to the Visionect server.

 ***